 The South Downs National Park is abundant with quintessential English villages, all with their own traditional pubs.
 One of our favourites is Amberley at the foot of the South Downs in West Sussex.
 Located in an idyllic location on the River Arun, Amberley has half-timbered houses and charming thatched cottages.
 It is chocolate-box pretty and even has its own medieval castle.

 Unfortunately, we didn’t get to stay in a castle, but had a good time glamiping by the Houghton Bridge.
 On a positive note we were in walking distance to the Bridge Inn, where we enjoyed a genuinely tasty dinner.

 For breakfast we headed across the road to the Riverside Restaurant.
 This riverside diner is also a great location if you want to hire a boat for a trip up the River Arun.
 You can also pick up mountain bikes at Chalkpit Trails, a local cycle hire company based here.
 Amberley is half-way along the South Downs Way and is a great starting point for walking or cycling.

-Other picturesque south downs villages to visit include Alfriston, Droxford and Buriton.
+Other picturesque villages in the South Downs include Alfriston, Droxford, and Buriton.

 Step back in time at Arundel

 Another of the best places to visit in West Sussex is the historic town of Arundel.
 One of its best-known attractions is the magnificent Arundel Castle, which overlooks the town from the hill.
 It’s worth paying a visit inside the castle, especially to its unique gardens.